Mental Health Wellness for People with Intellectual & Developmental Disabilities

-A "co-occurring" disorder can refer to any two or more conditions that occur together within one person.
-Individuals with intellectual and developmental disabilities are at high risk for co-occurring behavioral health conditions.
-Research indicates that approximately 30-35 percent of all people with intellectual or developmental disabilities have a psychiatric disorder.
-(The Diagnostic Manual – Intellectual Disability: A Textbook of Diagnosis of Mental Disorders in Persons with Intellectual Disability, Second Addition DM-ID-2)
+A "co-occurring" disorder refers to two or more conditions that occur within one person.
+As much as 35% of people with an intellectual or developmental disability (IDD) have a psychiatric disorder, according to the “Diagnostic Manual – Intellectual Disability: A Textbook of Diagnosis of Mental Disorders in Persons with Intellectual Disability, Second Addition” (DM-ID-2).

 Wellness and Recovery